Bat speciation from droppings uses sophisticated DNA analysis techniques to accurately determine the species of bat present from just one dropping.

 Prices on request

-Recent changes in guidance from Natural England for 2016 has resulted in the need for surveyors tasked with taking eDNA samples to receive full & proper training.
+Recent changes in guidance from Natural England for 2016 has resulted in the need for surveyors tasked with taking eDNA samples to receive full and appropriate training.

 In response to this, B&G has prepared a half day course to provide this training and equip surveyors with the information they need to carryout full proof eDNA sampling.
 Read More